-per share of common stock.
-Pro forma net As of June 30, 2012, our pro forma net tangible book value deficit was approximately \$ million or \$ tangible book value per share represents the amount of our total tangible assets less our total liabilities divided by the total number of shares of common stock outstanding as of June 30, 2012, after giving effect to our reorganization from a New York limited liability company to a Delaware corporation, as described more fully under "Reorganization."
+As of March 31, 2012, our pro forma net tangible book value deficit was approximately \$ million or \$ per share of common stock.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities divided by the total number of shares of common stock outstanding as of March 31, 2012, after giving effect to our reorganization from a New York limited liability company to a Delaware corporation, as described more fully under "Reorganization."
 Dilution is determined by subtracting net tangible book value per share from the assumed initial public offering price per share.
-After shares of common stock offered by us at an assumed initial public offering price of \$ giving effect to the sale of per share (the midpoint of the price range set forth on the cover of this prospectus), and the adjustments set forth above, our pro forma net tangible book value deficit as of June 30, 2012 would have been per share to existing stockholders million or \$ per share of common stock.
-This represents an immediate increase in net tangible book value of \$ and an immediate dilution of \$ per share to new investors purchasing common stock in this offering.
+After shares of common stock offered by us at an assumed initial public offering price of \$ giving effect to the sale of per share (the midpoint of the price range set forth on the cover of this prospectus), and the adjustments set forth above, our pro forma net tangible book value deficit as of March 31, 2012 would have been million or \$ per share of common stock.
+This represents an immediate increase in net tangible book value of \$ per share to existing stockholders \$ and an immediate dilution of \$ per share to new investors purchasing common stock in this offering.
 The following table illustrates this per share dilution on a per share basis to new investors:

-Assumed initial public offering price per share \$ Pro forma net tangible book value deficit per share as of June 30, 2012 \$ Increase attributable to new investors as a result of this offering Pro forma as adjusted net tangible book value after this offering Dilution per share to new investors \$
+Assumed initial public offering price per share \$ Pro forma net tangible book value deficit per share as of March 31, 2012 \$ Increase attributable to new investors as a result of this offering Pro forma as adjusted net tangible book value after this offering Dilution per share to new investors \$

-A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus) would increase or decrease our as adjusted net tangible book value by approximately \$ million, or \$ per share of common stock, and the as adjusted dilution per share to new investors in this offering by approximately \$, assuming no change to the number of shares of common stock offered by us as set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus) would increase or decrease our as adjusted net tangible book value by approximately \$ million, or \$ per share of common stock, and the as adjusted dilution per share to new investors in this offering by approximately \$ , assuming no change to the number of shares of common stock offered by us as set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.

-The following table summarizes on a pro forma basis, as of June 30, 2012, the differences between the existing stockholders and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid.
-The number of shares purchased from us by existing stockholders, and the per share calculations derived from such number of shares, in this "Dilution" section are based on our common stock outstanding as of June 30, 2012, after giving effect to our Reorganization from a New York limited liability company to a Delaware corporation, as described more fully under "Reorganization."
+The following table summarizes on a pro forma basis, as of March 31, 2012, the differences between the existing stockholders and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid.
+The number of shares purchased from us by existing stockholders, and the per share calculations derived from such number of shares, in this "Dilution" section are based on our common stock outstanding as of March 31, 2012, after giving effect to our Reorganization from a New York limited liability company to a Delaware corporation, as described more fully under "Reorganization."
 The calculation below is based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus).

-Shares pu rchased Total cons ideration Average price
+Shares pu ırchased Total cons ideration Average price

 Number Percent Amount Percent per share

-Existing stockholders % \$ Ç % \$
+Existing stockholders % 5\$ 9 % \$

 New investors

-Totals 100.0% \$ 100.09 %\$
+Totals 100.0% 5\$ 100.0% % \$

-A \$1.00 increase or decrease in the assumed public offering price of \$ per share, would increase or decrease the total consideration paid by new investors and total consideration paid by all investors by \$, assuming the sale of shares of common stock by us at \$ per share, the midpoint of the price range set forth on the cover of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+A \$1.00 increase or decrease in the assumed public offering price of \$ per share, would increase or decrease the total consideration paid by all investors by \$ , assuming the sale of range set forth on the cover of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.